Peter's

 Young Pete wondered, how soft they would be

-Put his foot under a wheel and find out did
+Put his foot under a wheel and find out did he!

 One-day brother Harry threw a coin in the sky